 What constitutes negligence depends largely on the specific circumstances of the case.
 A driver who is distracted by a cell phone and causes a serious crash is negligent.
 A nursing home administrator that fails to conduct proper background checks on staff members thereby allowing abuse to occur is negligent.
 A commercial trucking company that does not properly inspect its trucks leading to a horrific wreck after a tire blowout is negligent.

 Regardless of the circumstances of the case, all personal injury claims require an in-depth investigation.

 Do you need help with a personal injury lawsuit?
 Please contact our attorneys by filling out the form below.

 Damages in a Personal Injury Lawsuit in Washington

 Proving negligence is not sufficient to recover full and fair financial compensation for your losses.
 Under Washington state law, injured victims must prove their damages.
-When you file a personal injury lawsuit, you are probably wondering what kinds of damages you may be eligible to receive.
-In most personal injury lawsuits, plaintiffs are seeking “compensatory” damages.

 This is a type of damages award designed to compensate a plaintiff for his or her losses.
 Generally speaking, compensatory damages fall into one of two categories:

 - Economic damages, which Washington State Law considers monetary losses, including medical expenses and loss of earnings, among others; and